isaudits/docker-gvm/README.md

 ## Version / upgrade notes

+### General
+When launching a new build that requires a DB schema migration, the migration will fail while there are any plugin updates being processed.
+This will likely occur if your instance is configured to download plugin updates on startup.

+If you see error messages in the console such as "SCAP sync already running" followed by "gvmd: cannot migrate SCAP database" then an ongoing sync is preventing the initial migration from taking place.
+GVMD will fail to launch until this process is completed, so just allow the process to complete and GVMD should eventually start.

+Major updates to schema could require some database tables to be reinitialized.
+GVMD will do this upon start, however GSA will not load until this process completes and the GVMD daemon is started.

+TLDR; upon first launch, just walk away for a bit and have a coffee!
 ### 21.4
 No known upgrade issues from 20.8.1 build or higher.
 Previous build notes apply to upgrades from previous builds.
 Going forward, release build tags will only be updated to a new tag if minor release causes upgrade or dependency